 Platform: VR (HTC Vive)

-My Contributions: Scene Design, Game Design, UX/UI Design
+My Contributions: 3D Scene Design and Creation, Game Design, UX/UI Design

-Using UI design to improve game experience in VR world.
+Using UI design to improve game experience in a VR world.

 A Hot Potato

 I am also responsible for UI design.
-Designing UI on VR platform is very different from traditional 2D UI design.
-Due to the 3D feature of VR world, UI design is more like environment design.
-How to make UI looks harmonious in 3D world and at the same time use UI elements to communicate important messages with players ?
-What is more, how to take use of UI design to contribute to a good game experience?
+Designing UI on the VR platform is very different from traditional 2D UI design.
+Due to the 3D feature of the VR world, UI design is more like an environment design.
+How to make UI look harmonious in the 3D world and at the same time use UI elements to communicate important messages with players?
+What is more, how to make use of UI design to contribute to a good game experience?
 I would like to highlight four ways of our design.

-1. Combine UI elements to wearable device of players
+1. Combine UI elements to a wearable device of players

-We designed a wristband which can show the time bar of balls and shields' frozen time.
-Players can know when to use their abilities by just checking their wristband.
-In this way, we avoided making this 2D elements float in the air which always obscure players' vision in game.
+We designed a wristband that can show the time bar of balls and shields' frozen time.
+Players can know when to use their abilities by just checking their wristbands.
+In this way, we avoided making these 2D elements float in the air which always obscure players' vision in-game.

 2. Start button: Taking use of interaction between two players to start the game

-Before the start of game, each players need to go through tutorial parts which means that their action are not synchronous .
-So we met a problem that who could decide when to start the game.
+Before the start of the game, each player needs to go through tutorial parts which means that their activities are not synchronous.
+So we met a problem who could decide when to start the game.
 A simple solution is to let one of the two players start the game by grabbing or touching the start button.
 However, we thought it was a normal experience.
 How to improve it?
-We thought of the traditional battle game in our real life like Taekwondo, competitors always need to make a bow as rituals of the game.
-We want to merge this spirit to our game design.
-We design the stating part which needs two players touch the same button at the same time.
-This design got a good feedback.
+We thought of the traditional battle game in our real-life like Taekwondo, competitors always need to make a bow as rituals of the game.
+We want to merge this spirit into our game design.
+We design the stating part which needs two players to touch the same button at the same time.
+This design got good feedback.

 3. Merge UI elements to scene design

-We used to see health bars floating on opponents‘ head in traditional game.
-However, in our game , it is difficult to see the health bar clearly in this way due to a distance between two players.
-To solve this problem, we put the health bar under players' locations as a decoration part of scene.
-In this way, we fixed the health bar as well as made it clearly to see.
+We used to see health bars floating on opponents‘ heads in traditional games.
+However, in our game, it is difficult to see the health bar clearly in this way due to a distance between two players.
+To solve this problem, we put the health bar under the players' locations as a decoration part of the scene.
+In this way, we fixed the health bar as well as made it clear to see.